inkstitch/inkstitch/collections/_tutorial/en/distort.md

 Here the enveloppe deformation is used independantly on each  line of text

 ## Perspective/Deformation
-This path effect  is very  handy for instance to apply text on the faces of a 3D Box
+This path effect  is very  handy for instance to apply....a perspective effect

 ![perspective example](/assets/images/tutorials/distort/perspective.svg)

 [Download](/assets/images/tutorials/distort/manger.svg){: download="perspective.svg" }

-However, here the distortion is probably too much for a good stitchout.
-Shorter words would be better.
+After adding the effect, activate the node  tool and move the form corners.